sagemath/sagewiki_to_gh-2022-10-10/interact.md

 This is a collection of pages demonstrating the use of the **interact** command in Sage.
 It should be easy to just scroll through and copy/paste examples into Sage notebooks.
-If you have suggestions on how to improve interact, add them [[interactSuggestions|here]] or email sage-support.
+If you have suggestions on how to improve interact, add them [[interact/Suggestions|here]] or email the sage-support mailing list.
 Of course, your own examples are also welcome!

 Documentation links: